 The fourth first step

-Then all hell broke loose.
+As I predicted when I made that choice, all hell broke loose.
 My parents sided with my wife, most of our friends sided with her, and I was left alone in an apartment I couldn't afford by myself.
 Of course, we were also expecting our first child at the time of this separation, so that only added to public disdain for yours truly.

 Nevertheless, it had to be done.
 Those orders came directly from my gut and they were incontrovertible.
 Since the condition of our marriage was deteriorating rapidly, I felt that it was best for our daughter to have two happier parents in separate homes than a single unhappy home with both parents.